-Following the design methodology, and in parallel with activities of other WP1 activities, the technical and user requirements have been extracted towards better identify the functionalities of the D^2EPC architecture in order to deliver the Business Scenarios that have been described in Section 3.
+Following the design methodology, and in parallel with other WP1 activities, the technical and user requirements have been extracted towards better identifying the functionalities of the D^2EPC architecture in order to deliver the Business Scenarios that have been described in Section 3.
 This chapter provides an overview of the D^2EPC conceptual architecture as it has been redefined to better depict the information and decision flow within the D^2EPC framework.
+Some updates are introduced in comparison to the first version of this deliverable, which mainly stem from the development of the project's tool functionalities.